 Keep in mind that a temporary restraining order may be issued ex-parte, meaning the court can grant it without you being present.
 However, if a restraining order is going to be made permanent as part of a final order, there must be a hearing on the matter at which both parties are present.
 At this hearing, you will have an opportunity to challenge the order and remain in your home.

 When Can the Police Enter Your Home Without a Warrant in Utah?

 The hot pursuit exception allows the police to enter your home if they are chasing you.
-This is often the case when the police witness the defendant commit a crime and the defendant attempts to flee and evade arrest.
+This is often the case when the police witness the defendant commit a crime, and the defendant attempts to flee and evade arrest.
 You cannot expect to run into your home and be safe from the police.
 If they are in hot pursuit, the police can enter your home and take you into custody.
 You will likely face additional charges for running from the police and evading arrest.

 Another exception is the plain view doctrine, which states that if the police see evidence of a crime in plain view, they can enter and seize it.
 For example, if the police see you bagging up cocaine through an open window, they can enter the home to seize the cocaine.
-However, the police must lawfully be present in order for the plain view rule to kick in.
-That means the police must have had authorization or permission to be at your window when they saw the cocaine in order to enter and seize it under the plain view doctrine.
+However, the police must lawfully be present for the plain view rule to kick in.
+That means the police must have had authorization or permission to be at your window when they saw the cocaine to enter and seize it under the plain view doctrine.
 The police cannot use technology like infrared cameras or spy equipment to try to see inside your home.